enthought/comtypes/web/index.rst

 ------------------------

 |comtypes| uses early binding even to custom COM interfaces.
 A Python
-class, derived from the ''comtypes.IUnknown`` class must be written.
+class, derived from the ``comtypes.IUnknown`` class must be written.
 This class describes the interface methods and properties in a way that is somewhat similar to IDL notation.